sightsdev/sights/src/README.md

 ### `motors/`

 Motor plugins for each type of motor connection.
-Additional motor plguins can be added here.
+Additional motor plugins can be added here.

 ### `sensors/`

 Sensor plugins for each I2C sensor class.
-Additional sensor plguins can be added here.
+Additional sensor plugins can be added here.

 ### `utils/`